Licensing

 | Automotive Cloud | Automotive | Vehicle management, dealer performance |

-Architectural consideration: Industry clouds come with pre-built data models, processes, and UIs.
-If the customer’s industry aligns, using the industry cloud eliminates significant custom development.
-However, heavily customized industry clouds can be harder to upgrade.
+Architectural consideration: Industry clouds ship with pre-built data models, processes, and UIs.
+When the customer’s industry aligns, using the industry cloud eliminates significant custom development.
+The tradeoff: heavily customized industry clouds can be harder to upgrade.

 Feature Licenses vs Permission Set Licenses